-The “Stem Cells and Brain Tumours” team worked on the project with the team from Nice’s Institute for Research on Cancer and Ageing.
+The “Stem Cells and Brain Tumours” team has been working on the project with the team from Nice’s Institute for Research on Cancer and Ageing.

 It represents another step forward in the fight against paediatric cancer.
 Dr. Vincent Picco, Research Fellow in the “Stem Cells and Brain Tumours” team at the CSM, recently took part in a meeting between paediatric oncology researchers and groups involved in (non-institutional) funding of research on childhood cancers.